loitd/lutils/README.md

 `pipenv uninstall lutils`
 and
 `pipenv install lutils`
+### Note
-Note: support Unicode from version 1.4.
+Support Unicode from version 1.4.
 Then please update to newest version.
 ## Usage
 In your python file:
 ~~~